paarthd00/Full-Stack-Bean-Store-/README.md

 # Bean Store

-A smart FAQ retrieval system for your favorite coffee store, powered by a RAG model and Pinecone for cutting-edge natural language search.
+- A smart FAQ retrieval system for your favorite coffee store, powered by a RAG model and Pinecone for cutting-edge natural language search.

-## Todo
+## Features

-- [ ] Setup admin panel
+- Smart FAQ retrieval system using a RAG model and Pinecone for natural language search

-- [ ] Setup Access Control
+- Personalized shopping experience through large language models and vector databases

-- [ ] Setup Profile Page
+- Seamless integration with Stripe checkout

-- [x] User Schema
+- Built using ReactJS, Tanstack, and DALL·E 3

-- [x] Setup S3 for image upload
+- Secure and scalable architecture with SST and Hono

-- [x] Use a RAG model (Pinecone) to match a user's natural language query to the most relevant FAQ answer.
+License

-- [x] Kinde Auth
+This project is licensed under the MIT License - see the  file for details.